mlflow/mlflow/docs/source/model-registry.rst

     Each distinct model version can be assigned one stage at any given time.
 MLflow provides predefined stages for common use-cases such as *Staging*, *Production* or *Archived*.
 You can transition a model version from one stage to another stage.

 Annotations and Descriptions
-    You can annotate the top-level model and each version individually using markdown, including description and any relevant information useful for the team such as algorithm descriptions, dataset employed or methodology.
+    You can annotate the top-level model and each version individually using Markdown, including description and any relevant information useful for the team such as algorithm descriptions, dataset employed or methodology.

 Model Registry Workflows
 ========================